Vestibular Assessment

 If you have been dealing with constant or recurrent dizziness for months, you may not only have reduced your level of activity but may also have had to change your lifestyle in several ways.
 You may have, for instance, reduced your work hours or stopped working all together, stopped driving, avoiding going out, particularly to busy places, avoiding reading, watching movies, working on computers or changed plans for travels.

 Most naturally, if this is the case, you have been dealing with feelings of frustration, doubt, sadness, anger.
 You may also have difficulty sleeping, a sensation that you cannot think clearly or that your brain is in a fog.
 You may actually have been diagnosed with depression or anxiety and prescribed medication for it.
 But it has not helped with the dizziness.
+It is time to book a vestibular assessment.
+Once you understand what is happening, you will be able to take back control of your activities and your life.

 On the path to recovery, Vestibular Assessment is the first step towards understanding what is happening.